Draft Day 3: Kickers and running backs take NFL spotlight

+It didn’t matter, though, because as personnel people throughout the league predicted, the 2022 crop was so deep that even in the final four rounds, there were plenty of highlights.

+They didn’t include the passers very much, but such was the quality of QBs.

-LAS VEGAS (AP) — Running backs and kickers — kickers? — were a focus for much of Day 3 of the NFL draft on Saturday.
+Running backs and kickers – kickers? – were more of a focus for much of Day 3 on Saturday.

-Two punters and a placekicker went as the final day of selections began before any more quarterbacks were taken as most of the 32 NFL teams decided to pass on passers in what has been deemed a weak crop.
-So maybe it shouldn’t be surprising that LSU placekicker Cade York went to Cleveland at No. 124 overall, followed by Penn State punter Jordan Stout six spots later to Baltimore.
-At No. 133 to Tampa Bay it was punter Jake Camarda of Georgia — four spots before the fifth quarterback in total, Western Kentucky’s Bailey Zappe, headed to New England.
+Indeed, two punters and a placekicker went as the final day of selections began before any more quarterbacks were taken.
+Maybe it shouldn’t be surprising that LSU placekicker Cade York went to Cleveland at No. 124 overall, followed by Penn State punter Jordan Stout six spots later to Baltimore.
+At No. 133 to Tampa Bay it was punter Jake Camarda of Georgia – four spots before the fifth quarterback in total, Western Kentucky’s Bailey Zappe, headed to New England.

 Of course, it can’t be ignored that the Patriots once had some luck with a late-round QB.
 What was his name?